mizikakischris/Movies/README.md

 ```
 Example: "Bearer 12345678f "
 ```
 You can use Postman collection and environment to test the endpoints.
-Open fileExplorer and navigate to the the project.Open folder **..Movies\Docs\Postman**
+Open fileExplorer and navigate to the project.Open folder **..Movies\Docs\Postman**